 Your doctor will perform a blood test to make sure olaparib is the right treatment for your condition.

-Do not crush, chew, dissolve, or open an olaparib capsule.
-Swallow it whole.
+Do not crush, chew, dissolve, or break an olaparib capsule or tablet.
+Swallow the pill whole.

 Olaparib can lower blood cells that help your body fight infections and help your blood to clot.
-Your blood will need to be tested often.
+You will need weekly or monthly blood tests.
 You may also need chest x-rays to be sure this medicine is not causing harmful effects on your lungs.
 Your cancer treatments may be delayed based on the results of these tests.

 Store at room temperature away from moisture and heat.
-Do not use the medicine if it has been exposed to high heat (higher than 104 degrees).
+Do not use any olaparib capsule that has been exposed to high heat (higher than 104 degrees F).

 What happens if I miss a dose?

 Skip the missed dose and use your next dose at the regular time.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.